We would be glad to compare your experience and case histories, and include them on this site. Contact us.

 Before the light chemical cleaning took place, and after the condenser head was removed and tubes were brushed, the approach temperature had run about 1.5 to 1.9 The service company was surprised, thinking that 1.5 after brushing tubes was good.

-See picture of chiller control to right.
+See picture of chiller control below.

 When RTA Water Treatment started with the account, the top tower pans had calcium carbonate scale of 1/4″ or more, and was totally covered with the scale.
 The nozzles were partially plugged (see picture below of top tower pan) and there was restricted flow.